 Let us just say it isn’t quite ready yet for the small battery powered devices we all carry around in our pockets.
 These devices can still access content stored on IPFS through IPFS-to-HTTPS gateway services which are already offered for free by internet infrastructure behemoth Cloudflare.

-There are also dedicated commercial IPFS hosting, or “pinning”, services available like Eternum that can help website large and small kickstart their IPFS services.
+There are also dedicated commercial IPFS hosting, or “pinning”, services available like Eternum that can help website large and small kickstart its IPFS services.
 IPFS gateways are IPFS nodes just like any other and can help establish service reliability and content availability as the web begins to transition from centralized to decentralized.

 The web seems to be headed into the hands of a few behemoth multinational companies.
 I prefer to see the web go in the opposite direction and break free from these controlling interests.